 Grasston is a tiny city located in the state of Minnesota.
 With a population of 158 people and just one neighborhood, Grasston is the 510th largest community in Minnesota.
-Grasston has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Grasston was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Grasston economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Grasston, where the median household income is $73,750.00.

-Grasston is a blue-collar town, with 44.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Grasston, you'll notice that it is more blue-collar than most other communities in America.
+44.07% of Grasston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Grasston is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Grasston who work in office and administrative support (11.86%), art, media, and design (8.47%), and sales jobs (6.78%).

 Of important note, Grasston is also a city of artists.
 Grasston has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Grasston’s character.

-Because of many things, Grasston is a great place for families with children to consider.
-First of all, many other families with children live here, making Grasston a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Grasston has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Grasston is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Grasston’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grasston has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grasston a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.